pact-foundation/docs.pact.io/website/blog/2022-11-17-pact-2022-end-of-year-wrapup.md

 ## Brought to Life through Visualizations

-Earlier in the year [we mentioned we rolled out Orbit.love](https://docs.pact.io/blog/2022/06/08/pact-open-source-update-june-2022#our-awesome-community) to help us track activities across the Pact Foundation.
-We’re still in the process of determining the most effective usage and views of the data.
+Earlier in the year [we mentioned we rolled out Orbit.love](https://docs.pact.io/blog/2022/06/08/pact-open-source-update-june-2022#our-awesome-community) to help us track activities across the Pact Foundation's many open doors.

+I would login into GitHub, Slack, YouTube, Slack Overflow, Twitter, check my emails, all before I could get down to any work.
+I imagine the story is much the same for our maintainers, when they get that precious free time to code, it can be exhausting.
+Orbit gives me a single view I can go to every day, and see who is posting asking for help, or where the activity is, so I can come jump in a help out.

+We’re still in the process of determining the most effective usage and views of the data, in a wider context rather than just helping us on the day to day.
 We are thinking about ways we can expose the dataset (as it’s all publicly available information from GitHub), so that you can tell us what you make of it.
-Think of it as an interactive state of open-source survey if you will!
-The good news is that we’ll be doing so together with our friends over at the Cucumber and Swagger communities.
+Think of it as an interactive _state of open-source_ survey if you will!
+The good news is that we’ll be doing so together with our friends over at the [Cucumber](https://cucumber.io/) and [Swagger](http://swagger.io/) communities.
 We even hope to extend it over the SmartBear GitHub account too.

 ![](https://user-images.githubusercontent.com/19932401/207966715-9e4d4687-eb29-45f7-838b-ea4ea8cdbbe0.png)

-We saw over 3 thousand of you interacting with us via our open source channels, and introduced 2.7k more into the fold.
+We saw over 3,000 of you interacting with us via our open source channels, and introduced 2.7k more into the fold.

 ![](https://user-images.githubusercontent.com/19932401/207966692-2a5a44b6-b5bc-4d52-bf92-faa95ae58753.png)